baoning-zhu/Joint-Model-JAGS/README.md

 * MCMC convergence diagnostics; and
 * major graphical outputs.

-The original ELSA data and participant-level model input datasets are not publicly redistributed because they are subject to the relevant data-access conditions.
+The original ELSA source data and the two primary participant-level datasets required to refit the final joint model are not publicly redistributed because they are subject to the relevant data-access conditions.